 Cut by the BBFC for VHS.
 Uncut on DVD in the UK and US

 A toxic spill revives a beautiful, dead heiress who, with the help of her childhood friend, must quench her insatiable thirst for blood.

-sexier, a lot gorier, and even quite humorous, you cannot go wrong here.
-From the opening scene with the grave robbers being disfigured by toxic vapors (hilariously fake) to later ultra-gory scenes as our tragic zombie-female-vamp dispatches one victim
+a little sexier, a lot gorier, and even quite humorous, you cannot go wrong here.
+From the opening scene with the grave robbers being disfigured by toxic vapors (hilariously fake) to later ultra-gory scenes as our tragic zombie-female-vamp dispatches one

 Cuts to a shot of a woman with a knife in her throat spurting blood onto her killer